eosrio/hyperion-docs/docs/install.md

 # Manual Installation

-This section describes how to manually setup the environment needed to run Hyperion.
+This section describes how to manually set up the environment needed to run Hyperion.
 If you want more control of your installation, this is the way to go.

 !!! attention
     Recommended OS: Ubuntu 20.04